 About the Dabblers

-We’re two sweary state school Midlanders who like to talk honestly about books.
+We’re two sweary state school Midlanders who like to talk honestly about books and laugh at one-star reviews

 Every fortnight(ish), from our underground cubbyhole in Islington (not the posh part, obviously) we take a deep dive into a book and talk about anything and everything it conjures up for us.
 We also read out – and in the most-part laugh at – Amazon one-star reviews, because angry people make good material.